cxw620/rust-polyglot/src/ownership.md

    and then commit,
    and start removing them again to try to trim the redundant ones.

+   When applying this strategy,
+   try to avoid reusing the same lifetime name in multiple places: doing so can try to identify actually-different lifetimes.

  * Add redundant type and lifetime annotations to closures (`'_`, `_`, `&'_ _`, `-> &'_ _` etc.)
    The type and [lifetime elision](https://doc.rust-lang.org/reference/lifetime-elision.html) rules can interact badly with closures.